Why B2B marketers must adopt a growth marketing mindset

 • Bottom of the funnel - e.g. opportunities by channel, cost-per-acquisition (CPA), revenue by keyword

-Be sure to track metrics that are going to be useful to you and that you can interpret the data from in a meaningful way.
+Be sure to track metrics that are going to be useful and that you can interpret the data from in a meaningful way.

 3. Get to know your strengths and weaknesses

 Now you need to identify the strengths and weaknesses of your funnel.
-If you have a lack of traffic, that’s the biggest issue you need to focus on.
+If you lack traffic, that’s the most significant issue to focus on.
 Perhaps you need to re-look at your keywords to make sure you’re targeting the right ones to draw in the relevant audience.

 At the same time, you need to leverage your strengths.
 What does your company have to offer that your competitors don’t?
 Are you communicating this clearly enough?
 What are your top products or services for bringing in revenue?
 Are you clearly signposting people to information about these solutions on your website?